Urban Geeks on Bikes…

 We encourage you to not just visit Copenhagen.
 BE Copenhagen!

-Eye-opening, informed and engaging tours in Copenhagen with a focus on urban life and architecture.
+Eye-opening, informed and engaging tours in Copenhagen with a focus on urban life.

 We invite you behind the facades of one of the most innovative cities in the world so that you will get a first hand experience of the city’s most valuable attraction; it’s ‘liveability’.